Toothache and Gum Problems (cont.)

 - Schedule regular trips to the dentist.
 Most dentists recommend exams and cleaning 2 times a year.
 Some experts believe those who are at low risk for dental problems need only a yearly exam.

-- Get regular checkups or recommended blood tests ordered by your health professional if you are on a blood-thinning medicine or you have a bleeding disorder.
+- Get regular checkups or recommended blood tests ordered by your doctor if you are on a blood-thinning medicine or you have a bleeding disorder.

 - Do not smoke or use other tobacco products because it decreases your ability to fight gum infection and delays healing.
 For more information, see the topic Quitting Smoking.